ircdocs/modern-irc/_includes/modern-appendix.md

 Returned to indicate that a [`JOIN`](#join-message) command failed because the channel requires a [key](#key-channel-mode) and the key was either incorrect or not supplied.
 The text used in the last param of this message may vary.

+### `ERR_BADCHANMASK (476)`

+      "<channel> :Bad Channel Mask"

+Indicates the supplied channel name is not a valid.

+This is similar to, but stronger than, [`ERR_NOSUCHCHANNEL`](#errnosuchchannel-403), which indicates that the channel does not exist, but that it may be a valid name.

+The text used in the last param of this message may vary.

 ### `ERR_NOPRIVILEGES (481)`

       "<client> :Permission Denied- You're not an IRC operator"